Victims of Dr. Reginald Archibald

 Although Dr. Archibald died in 2007, he was subject to a secret investigation by the Rockefeller University Hospital in 2004.
 The Hospital also received at least two complaints about Dr. Archibald in the 1990s.
-We have demanded that Rockefeller University promptly release all prior investigatory reports and patient complaints concerning Dr. Reginald Archibald.Demand to Release All Reports
+We have demanded that Rockefeller University promptly release all prior investigatory reports and patient complaints concerning Dr. Reginald Archibald.Demand to Release all Reports sent October 18, 2018

 This letter, which was sent to Dr. Archibald’s victims on October 5, 2018, is incomplete and disingenuous because it does not include Rockefeller University’s public statement on the scandal (reproduced below).
 Rockefeller University’s lack of transparency is a repeat of the original deception experienced by Dr. Archibald’s child patients which involved vague medical experiments and child sex abuse under the guise of medical treatment and assessment.
 There was no informed consent, no disclosure to patients, no accountability to parents (who were excluded from the examination room), and little or no supervision by Rockefeller University.
 Like Dr. Larry Nassar, Dr. Archibald was beyond reproach, question, or scrutiny.
 Nothing in Rockefeller University’s so-called “outreach” to victims provides any information and instead funnels people who are traumatized and confused after receiving the letter to RockU’s lawyers who are conducting a self-serving investigation of the victims themselves.Rockefeller University Hospital Letter to Dr. Reginald Archibald's Victims

-Here is Rockefeller University Hospital’s public statement, released on their website:
+Here are Rockefeller University Hospital’s public statements, released on their website:

 Statement regarding Dr. Reginald Archibald